The Best of Both Worlds

 There are so many reasons to study at the South Carolina Honors College.
 Here are just a few of them:

-- More than 400 Honors-only classes available each year, from Honors version courses of Biology and English, to boutique classes like the Psychology of the Zombie Apocalypse and study abroad courses like Culture and Identity in the African Diaspora, taught in Brazil
+- More than 550 Honors-only classes available each year, from Honors version courses of Biology and English, to boutique classes like the Psychology of the Zombie Apocalypse and study abroad courses like Global Health in Belize or the Art and Culture of Japan

 - Personalized attention, including your own Honors Advisor, in addition to your major advisor